Leo4j/Invoke-SMBRemoting/README.md

 # Invoke-SMBRemoting
-Single Command Execution or Interactive Shell over Named-Pipes
+Command Execution or Interactive Shell over Named-Pipes

 Invoke-SMBRemoting utilizes the SMB protocol to establish a connection with the target machine, and sends commands (and receives outputs) using Named Pipes.